 The active students report shows how many students have been active over time.
 The student activity is charted on a time scale, so you can explore the student activity for the last several days, weeks, months and years.
 Students are considered as active when they start or finish a course, topic, lesson or a quiz.
 For example, if a user signs in and completes a lesson, this student will be counted as active for the day.
 However, if the student only signs in and does nothing, this won’t be considered as activity.
 This report can be a good way to find how engaged your users are with the content of your learning management system.

 LearnDash courses started and courses completed reports

 With these two reports you can see how many courses have been started and completed by the students over time.
 The “Courses started” report especially can be used as an indication of how your LearnDash student base is growing over time.
 And the “Courses completed” report can be used as an indication of how engaging your courses are, just by exploring how many students have actually completed these courses.

 Similarly to the active students report, you can explore the course activity for the last several days, weeks, months or years.

-Additionally, since version 4.0 of Users Insights you can also explore individual course enrolments and completions over time.
-This can be done by activating the course under the LearnDash module options page:
+Additionally, with Users Insights plugin you can also do LearnDash custom reporting and explore individual course reports like enrolments and completions over time.
+This can be done by activating the LearnDash course under the LearnDash module options page: